eclipse-tractusx/sldt-semantic-models/CONTRIBUTING.md

 ## License Header

 We are happy receiving contributions to this repository.
-Please note that the content of the is licensed under the Creative Commons Attribution 4.0 International license.
+Please note that the content of the repository is licensed under the Creative Commons Attribution 4.0 International license.
 Thus, it is required that you add a license header like the following into your model file